-Thermally Operated Vent Dampers: this gas-fired water heater has a thermal efficiency at or above 80% which may produce a relatively low flue gas temperature.
+Thermally Operated Vent Dampers: Gas-fired water heaters having thermal efficiency in excess of 80% may produce a relatively low flue gas temperature.
 Such temperatures may not be high enough to properly open thermally operated vent dampers.
 This would cause spillage of the flue gases and may cause carbon monoxide poisoning.

-Vent dampers must bear evidence of certification as complying with the current edition of the American National Standard ANSI Z21.66 CGA 6.14 (covering electrically and mechanically actuated vent dampers).
+Vent dampers must bear evidence of certification as complying with the current edition of the American National Standard ANSI Z21.68 (ANSI Z21.66 & 67, respectively, cover electrically and mechanically actuated vent dampers).
 Before installation of any vent damper, consult the local gas utility for further information.